azadwasan/neuralnetwork/docs/easyNN/LinearRegression.md

 }
 ```

-This is how a typical test would look like to evaluate the implementation
+Let's peek at a typical test scenario to assess our implementation:
 ```cpp
 // Linear regression implementation using std::inner_product
 TEST_METHOD(TestLinearRegressionEvaluation)